The First Step Toward the Coat

 This season has had its moments where the cast seemed to be coming together as a unit, but it feels that the uncertainty of Chevy's commitment levels seems to make it impossible for the cast to fully settle in.
 This is why I keep counting down the minutes until he finally goes... but again, I'm a fan of Chevy Chase movies, I'm just finding I wasn't as big of a fan of him when he was on this show.

 So, since I feel that there has been some instability in the writing crew due to the Chevy ordeal, my expectations have been lowered, especially seeing some of these hosts.
 Then, I saw the Jerk himself would be hosting, and I thought that there was no way this episode could go wrong.

 Once again, my disappointment isn't in Steve Martin, and I'm not entirely sure disappointment is the proper turn, but this episode was just as average as the rest of the episodes this year.
 There were two segments where Steve Martin got to do his routine, but all the other sketches seemed long and drawn out as if they were meant to kill time.

 This in no way hinders my interest in this challenge, I'm just here to report on the things that come to me as I relive these moments in time... and with that, here are a couple more moments as I give you...

 The Wicker Breakdown:

-- The news returns with Jane Curtin.
-I was really hoping that they would give her the second half of the show but no, she just did an editorial reply as Chase did his old making faces behind her back routine.
+The news returns with Jane Curtin.
+I was really hoping that they would give her the second half of the show, but no, she just made an editorial reply as Chase did his old making faces behind her back routine.
 After she left, one of my favorite moments so far happened.
 Al Franken just walks out onto the stage and starts to read the news over Chevy's shoulder.
-This freaks Chevy out so he asks him to leave to which he does and it is never referenced again.
+This freaks Chevy out, so he asks him to leave to which he does, and it is never referenced again.
 It was so quick and so out of the blue that I hope they let this be a one-time ordeal.